 About the Speaker:

-Fran Hudspeth, PhD, NCC, LPC-S, ACS, RPH, RPT-S, CPC,DDP-1, is the Associate Dean at Southern New Hampshire University.
-Fran is Editor of the International Journal of Play Therapy and the Journal of Counselor Preparation and Supervision as well.
+Franc Hudspeth, PhD, NCC, LPC-S, ACS, RPH, RPT-S, CPC,DDP-1, is the Associate Dean at Southern New Hampshire University.
+Franc is Editor of the International Journal of Play Therapy and the Journal of Counselor Preparation and Supervision as well.
 Franc also serves as President-Elect of the Association for Creativity and Counseling, Chair of the Association for Play Therapy’s Foundation Board of Directors.
 His writing/research interests include trauma’s impact on brain development, psychopharmacology, neuroscience influences on counseling, counselor’s military.